sophie-murthy/ULC-Session-Manager/README.md

   lastname: 'Person',
   username: "studentusername",
   hash: // a password hash,
-  course: // an array of references to Course documents the student takes, }
+  password: // an array of references to Course documents the student takes, }
 ```